-- of (1) (6) above shall apply only during the period that SONYMA has failed to honor its payment obligations under such SONYMA Insurance. - (8) Notwithstanding the foregoing provisions described above, with respect to the 2023 Series D Mortgage Loan insured by FHA Risk-Sharing Insurance, the provisions of (1) (6) above shall apply only during the period that HUD has failed to honor its payment obligations under such FHA Risk-Sharing Insurance. - (9) In addition, and as a further alternative to the rights of the Corporation described above, following a default under the 2023 Series D Mortgage Loan, the Corporation may, in its discretion, obtain amounts under any letter of credit or other credit enhancement securing such 2023 Series D Mortgage Loan or under any agreement entered into by the Corporation and the provider of such letter of credit or other credit enhancement in connection with the providing of such letter of credit or credit enhancement, in accordance with the terms thereof; provided that if the Corporation obtains funds in an amount equal to the outstanding principal balance of such 2023 Series D Mortgage Loan, plus the lesser of (i) accrued interest thereon or (ii) the maximum amount available with respect to accrued interest thereon, pursuant to any such letter of credit, credit enhancement or other agreement, the Corporation shall immediately assign such 2023 Series D Mortgage Loan to or upon the order of the provider thereof free and clear of the lien of the General Resolution.
+(7) Notwithstanding the foregoing provisions described above, from and after the date of issuance of SONYMA Insurance with respect to a 2024 Mortgage Loan, the provisions of (1) - (6) above shall apply only during the period that SONYMA has failed to honor its payment obligations under such SONYMA Insurance.

+(8) Notwithstanding the foregoing provisions described above, with respect to any 2024 Mortgage Loan insured by FHA Risk-Sharing Insurance, the provisions of (1) - (6) above shall apply only during the period that HUD has failed to honor its payment obligations under such FHA Risk-Sharing Insurance.

+(9) In addition, and as a further alternative to the rights of the Corporation described above, following a default under a 2024 Mortgage Loan, the Corporation may, in its discretion, obtain amounts under any letter of credit or other credit enhancement securing such 2024 Mortgage Loan or under any agreement entered into by the Corporation and the provider of such letter of credit or other credit enhancement, in accordance with the terms thereof; provided that if the Corporation obtains funds in an amount equal to the outstanding principal balance of such 2024 Mortgage Loan, plus the lesser of (i) accrued interest thereon or (ii) the maximum amount available with respect to accrued interest thereon, pursuant to any such letter of credit, credit enhancement or other agreement, the Corporation shall immediately assign such 2024 Mortgage Loan to or upon the order of the provider thereof free and clear of the lien of the General Resolution.

-With respect to the 2023 Series D Mortgage Loan insured by FHA Risk-Sharing Insurance, the 2023 Series D Supplemental Resolution provide as follows.
-Upon receipt of proceeds of FHA Risk-Sharing Insurance, such 2023 Series D Mortgage Loan shall no longer be pledged for the benefit of the owners of the Bonds and will be free and clear of the pledge and lien of the General Resolution.
-The Corporation shall comply with and shall not take any action in conflict with the regulations or prescribed mortgage documents of the Federal Housing Administration so as to jeopardize the FHA Risk-Sharing Insurance and shall notify the Federal Housing Administration, on a timely basis, of the occurrence of a default on such 2023 Series D Mortgage Loan.
-The Corporation shall promptly advise the Trustee of the occurrence of a default on such 2023 Series D Mortgage Loan and shall keep the Trustee advised as to any actions taken to cure such default and/or to claim the benefits of FHA Risk-Sharing Insurance.
+With respect to any 2024 Mortgage Loan insured by FHA Risk-Sharing Insurance, the 2024 Series A-1/A-2 Supplemental Resolution provide as follows.
+Upon receipt of proceeds of FHA Risk-Sharing Insurance, such 2024 Mortgage Loan shall no longer be pledged for the benefit of the owners of the Bonds and will be free and clear of the pledge and lien of the General Resolution.
+The Corporation shall comply with and shall not take any action in conflict with the regulations or prescribed mortgage documents of the Federal Housing Administration so as to jeopardize the FHA Risk-Sharing Insurance and shall notify the Federal Housing Administration, on a timely basis, of the occurrence of a default on such 2024 Mortgage Loan.
+The Corporation shall promptly advise the Trustee of the occurrence of a default on such 2024 Mortgage Loan and shall keep the Trustee advised as to any actions taken to cure such default and/or to claim the benefits of FHA Risk-Sharing Insurance.
 Other than as permitted by HUD, the Corporation shall not seek any extension of the deadline for filing notice of its intention to file a claim for FHA Risk-Sharing Insurance.
 The Corporation shall take any and all action necessary or desirable to ensure that all benefits of FHA Risk-Sharing Insurance are paid to the Corporation in cash, in accordance with all applicable regulations of the Federal Housing Commissioner.